 • Capacity:

-◦ Conference Room: -20 (standard setup with tables and chairs)
+◦ 80 (classroom setup with tables and chairs)

-• GPLD cardholders may reserve a two-hour time slot up to seven days in advance.
-Time may be extended beyond two hours if no one is waiting to use the room.
+• GPLD cardholders may reserve a two-hour time slot once per day up to seven days in advance.
 Multiple time slots may not be reserved.
 Walk-ins, including non-cardholders, are welcome when room is not in use or reserved.
 Reservations will be held for a maximum of 15 minutes.

 • Study room users should be aware that the room is not sound proof and their voices or noises may be heard outside the room.